Outdoor Recreation Options in Fayetteville, AR

 In 2002, Fayetteville citizens voiced a desire for a citywide trails and greenway network, and today there are more 25 miles of paved trails throughout the city, with names like Finger Park Trail, Lake Sequoyah Trail, Mud Creek Trail and St. Paul Trail.
 One of the most popular is Scull Creek Trail, whose 3.93-mile expanse crosses Scull Creek six times via pedestrian bridges and includes a 650-foot-long pedestrian tunnel.
 The Razorback Regional Greenway, a 36-mile system starts in south Fayetteville and extends northward to Bella Vista.

 Fayetteville residents can choose from 70 area parks, some featuring swimming pools, tennis courts and athletic fields.
 There are also a skate park and BMX track available for use.
 The first phase of city's newest park, Mt.
-Kessler Regional Park, is expected to be completed by fall 2016.
+Kessler Regional Park, opened in August 2016.
 The park is being developed on approximately 600 acres of land that is about half composed of urban forest with trails that are already popular among residents.
-The new development will include soccer fields, baseball diamonds, concession stands, parking and other associated amenities.
+The new development will include soccer fields, baseball diamonds, concession stands and other amenities.

 Both public and private golf courses are easy to find throughout Fayetteville.
 Public venues include Brush Creek Golf Course and Stonebridge Meadows Golf Club, while private facilities include Blessings Golf Club, Fayetteville Country Club and Paradise Valley Athletic Club.
 In addition, just down the road is the public Golf Club at Valley View in Farmington, and the private Springdale Country Club.

 Botanical Garden of the Ozarks